 Governments across Canada made a 10-year commitment that will lead to federal investments in the 2 priority areas of home and community care and mental health and addictions.

 In 2017, the federal government made a commitment to invest $11 billion over 10 years to improve access in these 2 areas.
-The federal, provincial and territorial health ministers agreed to A Common Statement of Principles on Shared Health Priorities, which set out priority areas of action and guided the development of the bilateral agreements between the federal government and provinces and territories.
+The federal, provincial and territorial health ministers agreed to A Common Statement of Principles on Shared Health Priorities External link, opens in new window, which set out priority areas of action and guided the development of the bilateral agreements between the federal government and provinces and territories.

 To support this program of work, the federal, provincial and territorial governments asked CIHI to select and develop a set of pan-Canadian indicators that focus on measuring access to the 2 priority areas.